Eastbourne seafront Changing Places toilet

 The Eastbourne seafront facility is intended for use by disabled people who require assistance of a carer or need extra facilities.

 Access can be gained by asking any member of the seafront team.
 Alternatively we offer a membership scheme were you will be given your own key.
-To become a member users can apply at the Eastbourne seafront office, online (below) or at the Tourist information centres
+To become a member users can apply at the Eastbourne seafront office or online (below).

 Evidence of top rate Disabled Living Allowance, Personal Independence Payment or Diagnosis Letter must be provided for a key fob to be issued.
 Carers must also provide proof of ID.